 Not all government accounting actually involves working for the government.
 In fact, private accounting firms that provide contract services to the government, and even those firms that work for government contractors, also hire CPAs and others knowledgeable in government accounting.

 Salaries for accountants in government vary by location, education, certification, and other factors.
-In May 2018, the US Bureau of Labor Statistics (BLS) reported the average salaries for accountants and auditors working for local, state and federal government agencies to be:
+In May 2020, the U.S. Bureau of Labor Statistics (BLS) reported the average salaries for accountants and auditors working for local, state and federal government agencies to be:

 Annual Rates by Grade and Step